Seeking to expand the understanding of what it means to be a Midwesterner through the creative exchange of voices, cultures, and ideas.

-This program is made possible through community-driven work led by these pilot organizations selected by Arts Midwest in partnership with the Indiana Arts Commission, Iowa Arts Council, and South Dakota Arts Council.
+Three organizations were selected by Arts Midwest, in partnership with the Indiana Arts Commission, Iowa Arts Council, and South Dakota Arts Council, to participate in the pilot phase.

 Art on the Prairie in Perry, IA (population 7,700)